pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 1. On first apply, when standing up the infrastructure from scratch, there are no problems.
 1. On further applies, assuming nothing else has changed with the resource in question, there are no problems.
 1. But on Doomsday, something in your infrastructure changes.
 (Honestly, details TBD--I'm still not sure what triggers this.)
 1. On Doomsday, terraform attempts to plan the difference between your HCL and reality.
 And when it evaluates the `location` property, it cannot evaluate the results of the `data` block, because **data blocks are evaluated during apply**.
 Let that sink in.
 Data blocks are not evaluated during plan, but during apply.
 Not during plan.
 Not during plan.
 Am I crazy?
-Not during plan.
+Not during plan, but during apply.
 1. Because it does not know the value of the (honestly truly important) `location` property, it doesn't know if the location's going to change, and makes a plan assuming it will change.
 So, to use Terraform's terminology, because it relies on a property `known after apply`, this `forces replacement`.
 1. So as a result of you using a data block, which you did for just a little extra convenience, terraform wants to replace **the entire Kubernetes cluster**.
 1. Though I haven't tested it, according to the GitHub Issue at https://github.com/hashicorp/terraform/issues/28377 - terraform is **not** bluffing and will indeed replace all your stuff.